The radar’s specifications

 The radar beam

-In order to measure the wind speed using the Doppler shift, it is necessary to be able to direct the radar pulse in a narrow beam similar to that of a searchlight.
-It is this requirement for a narrow beam that has made the construction of an array of 144 antennas necessary.
+In order to measure wind speed using the Doppler shift, the radar pulse needs to be directed in a narrow beam.
+This is similar to a searchlight.
+It is this requirement for a narrow beam that made the construction of an array of 144 antennas necessary.

-If a single wire is used as an antenna, it is not possible to know where the radio pulse that is picked up on that wire has come from.
-By having another antenna next to the first and by measuring when the radio pulses are detected at each antenna, it is now possible to say that the pulse came from overhead (if the pulses are detected together) or away from the vertical (pulses arrive at slightly different times).
+If a single wire is used as an antenna, we can’t identify where a radio pulse picked up on that wire has come from.
+By having another antenna next to the first, and by measuring when the radio pulses are detected at each antenna, it becomes possible to identify the direction of the pulse.
+If pulses are detected together, they came from overhead.
+If pulses arrive at slightly different times, they came from an angle.
 This principle is extended to the 36 groups of four antennas that make up the VHF radar array.
-The result is a beam that has a width of seven degrees.
+The result is a beam that has a width of 7 degrees.

-For similar reasons, the meteor array consists of just five receive antennas.
-This is to allow it to detect meteor trail reflections from as much of the sky as possible (while still being able to calculate their direction).
+The meteor array consists of just five receive antennas.
+This is to allow it to detect meteor trail reflections from as much of the sky as possible, while still being able to calculate their direction.